matomo-org/matomo/plugins/ExampleLogTables/README.md

 member of that group.

-**A `user_id` join is not stable under anonymisation, and that is the sharpest edge here.** Matomo's "anonymize previously tracked data" feature rewrites `log_visit.user_id` to a hash, and it only ever touches core's own three log tables — `plugins/PrivacyManager/Model/LogDataAnonymizations.php` never consults the log table list.
+**A `user_id` join is not stable under anonymisation, and that is the sharpest edge here.** Matomo's "anonymize previously tracked data" feature rewrites `log_visit.user_id` to a salted hash, and it only ever touches core's own three log tables — `plugins/PrivacyManager/Dao/LogDataAnonymizer.php` names them literally and never consults the log table list.
 A table joined on `user_id` therefore stops matching the moment that job runs, and its rows become unreachable by all four features above: still stored, no longer erasable, no longer exportable.
 The same happens if an administrator unsets the `user_id` column outright.
 A table that must survive that has to join on `idvisit` instead.
 Nothing warns you either way.

 **Rows with no `idsite` are global.** Neither table has one, which is honest for attributes that describe a person rather than their activity on one site — but it means one user id shares a row